coschain/cos-document/en-us/apis.md

 Before sign the transaction contains AccountCreateOperaton, the current blockprefix and blocknum should be known, query current chain state is necessary.

-In sample snippet, GenerateSignedTxAndValidate function only support AccountCreatorOperation.
-For usual implememt, looking [GenerateSignedTxAndValidate](https://github.com/coschain/contentos-go/blob/master/cmd/wallet-cli/commands/utils/utils.go#L24).
+In sample snippet, GenerateSignedTxAndValidate function only supports AccountCreatorOperation.
+For usual implement, looking [GenerateSignedTxAndValidate](https://github.com/coschain/contentos-go/blob/master/cmd/wallet-cli/commands/utils/utils.go#L24) in contento-go.